COMPOL: A Unified Neural Operator Framework for Scalable Multi-Physics Simulations: Experiment

-\paragraph{Benchmarks} We evaluated our framework’s performance on predicting solutions for coupled multi-physics PDE systems using five benchmark test cases: 1-D Lotka-Volterra equations~\citep{murray2007mathematical} (2 processes), 1-D Belousov-Zhabotinsky equations~\citep{petrov1993controlling} (3 processes), 2-D Gray-Scott equations~\citep{pearson1993complex} (2 processes), 2-D multiphase flow of oil and water in geological storage~\citep{bear2010modeling,hashemi2021pore,abou2013petroleum} (2 processes), and a 2-D Thermal-Hydro-Mechanical problem ~\cite{gao2020three}(5 processes considering strain components separately).
-These diverse equations represent broad scientific and engineering applications.
-Detailed descriptions of these benchmarks are provided in the Appendix \ref{sec:appx-synt}, \ref{sec:appx-mf} and \ref{sec:appx-thm} Training datasets were generated with numerical solvers using 256-point meshes for 1-D cases and 64×64 meshes for 2-D cases.
-We trained models on two dataset sizes (512 and 1024 samples) and evaluated performance on an independent test set of 200 examples.
-Coefficients and boundary conditions remained constant to isolate effects of varying initial conditions.
-The primary objective was to assess our framework’s capability to map initial conditions ($t=0$) to final solution fields ($t=T$), highlighting its ability to model complex interactions and dynamics. \paragraph{Competing Methods} To evaluate our proposed coupled multi-physics neural operator framework, we compare two variants—\ours-RNN (recurrent aggregation) and \ours-ATN (attention-based aggregation)—against state-of-the-art neural operators: FNO ~\citep{li2020fourier}, UFNO~\citep{wen2022u}, Transolver~\citep{wu2024transolver}, DeepONet~\cite{lu2021learning}, and CMWNO~\citep{xiao2023coupled}, each using their official implementations.
-Except for CMWNO, these baselines are not inherently designed for multi-physics modeling.
-Therefore, we adapt them by concatenating process inputs and outputs across their respective channels (e.g., FNO\textsubscript{c}).
-For consistency, all models were implemented in PyTorch~\citep{paszke2019pytorch} and trained with the Adam optimizer~\citep{diederik2014adam} (learning rate = 0.001).
-Except for CMWNO, which employed a step scheduler (as in its original implementation), all models used a cosine annealing schedule~\citep{loshchilov2016sgdr}.
-Models were trained for 500 epochs, sufficient for convergence in all cases except DeepONet, which required 10,000 epochs.
-Experiments were conducted on NVIDIA A100 GPUs.
-Robustness was ensured via 5-fold cross-validation, with performance evaluated using average relative $L_2$ error and corresponding standard deviations across folds.
-Due to implementation constraints, CMWNO experiments were limited to 1-D scenarios.
+\paragraph{Competing Methods} We compare COMPOL against state-of-the-art neural operators: FNO~\citep{li2020fourier}, UFNO~\citep{WEN2022104180}, Transolver~\citep{wu2024transolver}, DeepONet~\citep{lu2021learning}, and CMWNO~\citep{xiao2023coupled}, each using their official implementations.
+Except for CMWNO, these baselines are not inherently designed for multi-physics modeling; we adapt them by concatenating process inputs and outputs across channels (denoted with subscript `c', e.g., FNO\textsubscript{c}).
+All models were implemented in PyTorch~\citep{paszke2019pytorch} and trained with the Adam optimizer (learning rate $= 0.001$).
+CMWNO employed a step scheduler following its original implementation, while all other models used cosine annealing~\citep{loshchilov2016sgdr}.
+Models were trained for 500 epochs, sufficient for convergence except DeepONet which required 10,000 epochs.
+Experiments were conducted on NVIDIA A100 GPUs with 5-fold cross-validation, and performance was evaluated using average relative $L_2$ error with standard deviations.
+CMWNO's wavelet-based coupling relies on a fixed multiwavelet decomposition scheme that is implemented only for 1-D domains in its released codebase; extending it to 2-D grids is non-trivial and beyond the scope of this work.
+We therefore report CMWNO results only on the two 1-D benchmarks.